avshrk/LaunchSchool/front_end_dev/220/220_notes/upto_Lesson6/notes.md

 ### Function and Method Invocation

-`this` is a reference to the object itself.
+- `this` : reference to the object itself.
 Function use it to access/change objects properties.
-Object Methods are properties with function value.
-You can define methods: when you create objects, add them anytime later.
+- Object Methods are properties with function value.
+- You can define methods: when you create objects, add them anytime later.

 ### Object Methods